SelvamTamel/MPSD2_MY-E-Doctor/README.md

 - SOS (emergency call)

-2) To debug the app, create a new account of use existing user
+2) To debug the app or create a new account of use existing user
 ### Patients:
 - Patient : liawyikai.lyk@gmail.com
 - Password : 123456